-For Mark Beriault and his team of 19 commercial bankers it’s all about people versus numbers.
+For Mark Beriault and his team of 37 commercial lending staff it’s all about people versus numbers.

 “The sheer size of today’s national banks dictates interest in only big deals.
 If a loan request is not a number with at least six zeroes, it receives little if any interest,” he says.